Branched covers of elliptic curves and K\"ahler groups with exotic finiteness properties: Classification for purely branched maps

 \section{Classification for purely branched maps}

-It follows from Section \ref{secComparison}, showing that our groups are not isomorphic to Dimca, Papadima and Suciu's groups amounts to comparing maps on abelianizations and therefore reduces to a question in Linear Algebra.
-In fact, it is possible to classify all maps on fundamental groups that arise from purely branched maps.
-As a Corollary of this classification we obtain that our groups are different from Dimca, Papadima and Suciu's groups.
+It follows from Section \ref{secComparison}, that showing that our groups are not isomorphic to Dimca, Papadima and Suciu's groups amounts to comparing maps on abelianisations and therefore reduces to a question in Linear Algebra.